alibaba-edu/mpc4j/README.md

 - Our paper ["Efficient Private Multiset ID Protocols"](https://eprint.iacr.org/2023/986.pdf) was accepted to ICICS 2023.
 Package `pmid` in `mpc4j-s2pc-pso` contains the implementation of this paper.
 - Our paper ["Linear Private Set Union from Multi-Query Reverse Private Membership Test"](https://eprint.iacr.org/2022/358.pdf) was accepted to USENIX Security 2023.
 Package `psu` in `mpc4j-s2pc-pso` contains the implementation of this paper.
 - Our paper ["OpBoost: A Vertical Federated Tree Boosting Framework Based on Order-Preserving Desensitization"](https://arxiv.org/abs/2210.01318) was accepted to VLDB 2023.
 Module `mpc4j-sml-opboost` contains the implementation of this paper.
+- Our paper "Sketch-based Secure Query Processing for Streaming Data" was accepted by SIGMOD 2026, and the final version will be made available later.
+Module `mpc4j-work-db-sketch` contains the implementation of this paper.
+- Our paper ["Concretely Efficient Correlated Oblivious Permutation"](https://eprint.iacr.org/2025/449) was accepted by ASIACCS 2026.
+Package `pcg/osn` in Module `mpc4j-s2pc-aby` contains the implementation of this paper.

 ## Some Implementations of Existing Works